 At Illogan we follow the guidance of the National Curriculum, where Art is a compulsory subject in Key Stage 1 and 2, with Statutory Programmes of Study.
-There are three Art blocks taught in each year group.
+There are six Art and Design projects taught in each year group.
 Where possible, these are linked to the children’s project work in either Geography or History, if a significant link can be made.

 Our Art subject leader is Mrs J Bright (Deputy Head).